legal blog

 Did you know that after 18 awake hours, you can experience cognitive impairment similar to someone with a blood alcohol content of 0.05 percent?
 After 24 hours, the BAC equivalent increases to 0.10 percent.
 Inadequate sleep will inevitably affect your ability to make sound decisions and respond to emergency situations, especially while driving.
 The National Highway Traffic Safety Administration estimates that drowsy driving causes up to 6,000 fatal crashes every year, and contributes to two percent of all car accident injuries.

 Drowsy driving is a dangerous practice that troubles roughly 60 percent of adult drivers in America.
 In fact, more than 100 million people reported falling asleep at the wheel in the National Sleep Foundation’s 2005 survey.
-Commercial drivers, shift workers, and individuals with disorders like sleep apnea are particularly at risk of driving with sleep deprivation.
-Dozing off at the wheel can put other motorists and pedestrians in danger, and result in tragic accidents.

 The best way to prevent a collision caused by tiredness and drowsy driving is recognizing the symptoms of sleep deprivation before taking the wheel.
 Some early warning signs include: